Malena-duck/ada-template-website/README.md

 We can see that the production of adventure, indie and documentary film have the most causality on the box office.
 Adventure has a 9 year lag on its effect on the box office though it has the most influence.
-Romance movies
+Romance movies have the shortest lag, with it being only one year, but they do not correlate as strongly as the other genres.
+&nbsp;

+How about the main character time series?
+The changes in height and age of the main character for both men and women have a correlation with the changes in the box office, with a lag around 9 years.
+This means that how the main character varies throughout the years can help forecast box office.